paakhim10/paakhim10/README.md

 ## Hi, I'm Paakhi :)

-- I am a data scientist who is passionate about building solutions to real problems.
+- I am a data scientist and an ML engineer who is passionate about creating solutions to real problems.
-- I'm currently learning machine learning and working on my web development skills.👾
+- I love researching up and coming technologies (especially in AI and ML) and implementing them in exciting projects.
-- I'm biased toward data science, but I love learning about new technologies and their applications!
+- I'm currently building AI-powered applications at Siemens Technology and learning new things everyday!👾

 #### You can follow me at [Kaggle](https://www.kaggle.com/paakhim10) to learn more about my data science-capades.🚀
 <!--